hexagoncircle/ryan-mulligan-dev/src/blog/detect-js-support-in-css.md

 ```

 Each condition can surely have exclusive styles if the desired outcome calls for it, but it's nice that we can combine them where there's overlap in rulesets.

+## Issues

+**Updated on April 21st, 2024** - After publishing this post, some feedback surfaced explaining where this media feature unexpectedly fails.

+1. It does not behave as expected when a browser extension such as NoScript or uBlock Origin is used to disable page scripts. `scripting: enabled` still matches even though the extension has JavaScript turned off.
+2. If a script gets blocked or fails to load, a fallback would need to be handled via JavaScript.
+In the demo above, the fallback would need to tap into the demo's `scripting: none` media query ruleset so that the static version of the hero is displayed.

+Tremendous thanks to [Sara](https://front-end.social/@SaraSoueidan/112307456267714875), [Šime](https://mastodon.social/@simevidas/112305703318360235), and [Vadim](https://mastodon.social/@pepelsbey/112308080752283580) for sharing!

 ## Helpful resources